Bill Elliott: Bill Elliott Racing

 In July 1996, the partnership between Elliott and Hardy was dissolved, the team being renamed Bill Elliott Racing.
 Later in 1996, Elliott suffered effects after an accident at Talladega earlier in the year and, Elliott missed two races and was replaced by Tommy Kendall and Bobby Hillin Jr. Elliott also made his first career start in the Camping World Truck Series driving for Jim Smith's team Ultra Motorsports at Las Vegas Motor Speedway, finishing 2nd.

 The 1997 season, was undoubtedly Elliott's best season as a driver/owner statistically.
-He finished the season with one pole, five Top 5 finishes, 14 Top 10 finishes, and finishing 8th in the final point standings.
+He finished the season with one pole, five top-five finishes, 14 top-ten finishes, and finishing 8th in the final point standings.
 Elliott did not win any races, but came extremely close on several occasions.
-He was leading late in the 1997 Daytona 500, leading with less than 10 laps to go, until a late caution came out.
+He was leading late in the 1997 Daytona 500, leading with less than ten laps to go, until a late caution came out.
 On the ensuing restart, he would then get ganged up by the Hendrick Motorsports teammates of eventual winner Jeff Gordon, Terry Labonte, and Ricky Craven, ultimately finishing 4th.
 Elliott's best finish during his six year run as a driver/owner was at Michigan in 1997, finishing 2nd to Ernie Irvan.
 Elliott also dominated that year's Mountain Dew Southern 500 leading 181 of the 367 laps, but finished 4th to eventual winner Jeff Gordon, who ironically, along with winning the race also joined Elliott as the only winners of the Winston Million, as Jeff won the "final running" of the Winston Million promotion in 1997, while Bill won the "initial running" of the promotion in 1985.

 In 1998, Elliott teamed up with Dan Marino to form a multi-car team, the team was renamed Elliott-Marino Motorsports, adding the No. 13 and keeping the No. 94, Marino owned the No. 13 while Elliott owned the No. 94.
 The year was marked with sadness for Elliott when he had to miss the fall Dover race to attend the funeral of his father.
-Matt Kenseth drove Elliott's No. 94 and finished sixth in his Cup debut.
+Matt Kenseth drove Elliott's No. 94 and finished 6th in his Winston Cup Series debut.

 After a disappointing 1999 season which saw Elliott's multi-car operation dissolve back into No. 94, Elliott announced in early 2000 he was selling his equipment to championship-winning crew chief Ray Evernham to become part of Dodge's return to NASCAR.
 The team would also switch to No. 9, which was owned by Melling, his championship-winning team.
 Even though he struggled the entire six years as a driver/owner and did not win a single race, Elliott's fans still voted him as NASCAR's Most Popular Driver.
 He would hold the record for 10 straight years as a most popular driver from 1991 to 2000, a record that would stand until 2013, when Dale Earnhardt Jr. would win his 11th straight award.
-Earnhardt would win the award for 15 straight years from 2003 to 2017, a NASCAR record.
+Earnhardt would win the award for fifteen straight years from 2003 to 2017, a NASCAR record.